At Cairo’s lone CrossFit affiliate, athletes sweat out the stress of living through the Egyptian Revolution. Bryan Anderson reports.

 But Tony Blauer explains it’s all about cooperating with your assailant—at first.

 To demonstrate, Blauer, who owns Blauer Tactical Systems and leads the CrossFit Defense courses, plays the victim while CrossFit Media’s Tyson Oldroyd is directly behind him with a fake gun aimed at Blauer’s back.
-At that point, if you… Continue Reading
+At that… Continue Reading

 On Episode 313 of CrossFit Radio, host Justin Judkins interviewed Dan Cerrillo, owner of CrossFit Bellevue in Bellevue, Wash.
 This episode was webcast on Jan.
 15, 2014.